dannycab/phy481msu_f2019/index.md

 -   Instructor: [Prof. Danny Caballero](http://dannycab.github.io) (he/him/his)
 	- You may call me Prof. Caballero, Dr. C, Danny, whatever you are comfortable with.
 	- Please let me know how you would prefer to be addressed and what pronouns you use.
--   Contact: <caballero@pa.msu.edu>, cell: (517) 420-5330, office:
+-   Contact Information:
+	- Email: <caballero@pa.msu.edu>
+	- Cell: (517) 420-5330 (yes, you may text me)
-    1310-A BPS
+	- Office: 1310-A BPS
 -   Web page: [dannycab.github.io/phy481msu_f2019/](http://dannycab.github.io/phy481msu_f2019/)
 -   Class Meetings: MWF 12:40 PM - 1:30 PM (1415 BPS)
+-   Office hrs:
--   Office hrs: Homework help sessions will be scheduled soon, but I have an open door policy.
+	- Homework help sessions will be scheduled soon.
+	- I also have an open door policy.
 I enjoy visiting and talking with you about physics.
 Please message me to make sure I'm in and available.
 -   TA/Grader: TBD

 ### Course communication